History of Coin-Operated Arcade Games

 In 1980–a year after Asteroids and two years after Space Invaders–Pac-Man arrived.
 Soon, Pac-Man fever swept the nation, making it clear that the ’80s would be the decade of the arcade.

-Developed by Namco and published in America by Midway (two companies that would become arcade juggernauts), Pac-Man revolutionized arcade games in several essential ways.
+Developed by Namco and published in the United States by Midway (two companies that would become arcade juggernauts), Pac-Man revolutionized arcade games in several essential ways.

-Pac-Man was the first mascot character in gaming, hitting the scene years before characters like Mario and Sonic.
+Pac-Man was the first mascot character in gaming, emerging years before characters like Mario and Sonic.
 It also featured some of the earliest video game cutscenes.

-The game was one of the first to appeal to both men and women: the game’s creator, Toru Iwatani, wanted to create a game that wasn’t based on violence or sports in the hopes that such a game would get women into arcades.
+The game was one of the first to appeal to both men and women: the game’s creator, Toru Iwatani, aimed to create a game that wasn’t based on violence or sports, in the hope that such a game would attract women to arcades.

 Evolving Arcade Playstyles

 Pac-Man introduced a unique game genre into arcades: the maze chase.
-This was very different from the shooting and racing games that preceded it, and as the Golden Age wore on, many more new genres would arrive.
+This was very different from the shooting and racing games that came before it.
+As the Golden Age continued, many new genres appeared.

-One great example was Donkey Kong, which introduced many people to the platformer genre, a popular game style today.
+One notable example was Donkey Kong, which introduced many people to the platformer genre, a popular game style that remains popular today.
 Like Pac-Man, Donkey Kong was an arcade titan with an enormous legacy.

 Konami released Scramble in 1981, which is considered the first side-scrolling shooter.
 This was hugely influential, and side-scrolling shooters became a staple of gaming until the advent of three-dimensional consoles.